-- No letter grade of D in any M.L.S. course.
+- No letter grade of D or F in any MLS course.

-- If a Medical Laboratory Science (M.L.S.) student fails (earns a D or F grade) in any 300 level M.L.S. course, the student will lose their full admission status and will be placed in the alternate list ranking for entrance into the upcoming summer session program.
+- If a Medical Laboratory Science student fails (earns a D or F grade) in any 300 level MLS course, the student will lose their full admission status and will be placed in the alternate list ranking for entrance into the upcoming summer session program.

-- Application must be made before July 15 the calendar year prior to the summer practicum experience.
-An application received after July 15th must petition for consideration to the Department of Medical Laboratory Science Professional and Academic Standards Committee.
+- Applications are due October 1st the calendar year prior to the summer professional program.
+An application received after October 1st must petition for consideration to the Department of Medical Laboratory Science Professional and Academic Standards Committee.